 - Floats are hidden throughout the day, not just at one time.

 - Floats are out there every day rain or shine.
 On rare occasions weather and ocean conditions can create unsafe situations, official notice of any cancellations will be made on our social media channels and website.

-When you find an official numbered float, give us a call at 541-996-1274, text FLOATS to 24587, visit our registration page or stop by the Visitor Information Center to register your treasure.
+When you find an official numbered float, give us a call at 541-996-1274, text FLOATS to 24587 or visit our registration page to register your treasure.
 You’ll receive a Certificate of Authenticity and information about the artist who crafted your float.